 Happy’s is actually a permanently planted food truck that opened in April 2015.
 It already has the feeling of an old favorite though as the place is packed and co-owner “Happy” Jordan herself is serving up orders and chatting with folks who are already regulars.
 After her husband, Mark, retired from the Air Force and their kids moved out, the couple took a road trip on the Gulf Coast to sample foods and bring the tastes they liked back to Dunedin.

 Adding to the outdoor party, guitarist Chris Bunton and singer Kimara Lee bring a jazzy blues banter as they toss lyrics back and forth between lively riffs.
-Quick licks on the fret board and punchy vocals and tambourine combine in a smooth swinging sound, which is pretty good considering they have only been practicing together for a little over a month and this is their inaugural public performance as JuJu Swingkat
+Quick links on the fretboard and punchy vocals and tambourine combine in a smooth swinging sound, which is pretty good considering they have only been practicing together for a little over a month and this is their inaugural public performance as JuJu Swingkat

 Noon — Gun guys and a swordsmith